Saturday, June 14, 2014

 Updated June, 2016

-My life has consisted of unpredictable severe and incapacitating pain, vomiting until breaking all the blood vessels in my face, accompanied by IBS attacks as my body revolts against the enemy within.
+My life has consisted of unpredictable severe and incapacitating pain, vomiting until breaking all the blood vessels in my face, accompanied by irritable bowel attacks as my body revolts against the enemy within.
 My blood pressure has dropped out of sight, literally.

 I have suffered with migraines for forty-eight years.
 I lived with the hope that my migraines would ease with age, as did my paternal grandmother, but it was not to be.
-Instead, they have become more frequent and now I have not only classic migraine, I also have cervicogenic migraine.
-You can read more on the types of headaches and migraine on my website here.
+Instead, they have become more frequent.

 I have always needed accommodations.
 I was the kid embarrassed by having to raise my hand to go to the nurse's office, stopping by the bathroom to vomit then laying on the cot waiting until I could get home, hoping I didn't lose my lunch or my bowels on the bus.
 I was the young adult who had to retreat to a dark room while in college and miss classes that I should not miss.
 I remember my first REAL job as a young adult and working with a very kind woman, who always made sure I had a dark place to go.